stashed/stash/docs/concepts/crds/backupconfiguration.md

 - **spec.target.directories :** `spec.target.directories` specifies list of directories to backup.

 - **spec.target.volumeMounts :** `spec.target.volumeMounts` list of volumes and their `mountPath` that contains the target directories.
 Stash will mount these volumes inside sidecar container or backup job.

+- **spec.target.snapshotClassName:** `spec.target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to use for volume snasphotting.
+Use this field only if `spec.driver` is set to `VolumeSnapshotter`.

 #### spec.runtimeSettings